 In addition, cartilage biopsy may occasionally be taken to confirm a compatible histological picture.
 Biopsy of cartilage is not to be undertaken lightly.
 It does not have its own blood supply and it heals poorly, if at all.

 A number of conditions can resemble RP and may even occur in association with it.
-Granulomatosis with polyangiitis (Wegener's granulomatosis) and systemic lupus erythematosus often have to be excluded before a diagnosis of RP is entertained.
+Granulomatosis with polyangiitis (GPA) and systemic lupus erythematosus often have to be excluded before a diagnosis of RP is entertained.

 Other conditions may mimic the clinical presentation, including trauma, infections, allergic reactions and tumour.